 - You think about finishing the bottle.
 The psychology of wine drinking is complex, but you don’t need an alcohol addiction to be tempted by an almost-empty bottle.
 Drinking alone, a couple of glasses may be enough to drink without getting drunk.
 But you might as well finish it, right?
 Shared with friends, one bottle may not go far enough, so you open another.
 Standard bottle size works against you.

 - You are distracted when you drink.
 Whether we’re alone or with other people, drinking wine is often combined with other activities.
 And it is harder to be mindful about your drinking when you are distracted.
 And alcohol, of course, diminishes your ability to pay attention.
 And sweeter wines, even the ones you can’t taste, will mean you drink more quickly.

 - Wine drinking has become part of your identity.
 This is the most compelling reason you’ll keep drinking wine, even though you want to cut down or stop.
 You think about yourself as a wine drinker.
 It’s not just that you are immersed in wine culture.
 Being a wine drinker is part of who you are.
 And research shows that this identity will drive your behaviour, leading you to consume more over time.

 If you intend to continue drinking wine but want to cut back, you’ll need some clear strategies.
 Hoping for change isn’t enough.
 You’ll need practical tactics to drink differently.

-In Club Soda’s course, How to Drink Mindfully, you’ll discover how to make concrete plans to change your drinking.
-It’s impossible to say whether you will be successful in cutting back on drinking wine.
-You may find that moderation works for you.
+In Club Soda’s short course, Rethinking Your Wine Drinking, you’ll discover how to make concrete plans to reshape your wine habits.
+In the long term, you may find that moderation works for you.
 Or you might decide a better option is to take an extended break to reset.
 Or you could stop drinking completely.

 But if you want to cut back on your wine drinking, here are some additional approaches that might work for you.